It’s Time to Renew Your Membership for 2023!

 The Index to the CCGS Cemetery Series is now online and free to the public!

-Members, the Society welcomes contributions for the newsletter from our members: interesting historic newspaper items, articles about families, summaries of research finds, etc. Please contact our newsletter editor, Bob Wilkins, if you have something you would like to submit.
+Members, the Society welcomes contributions for the newsletter from our members: interesting historic photos or newspaper items, articles about families, summaries of research finds, queries, etc. Please contact our newsletter editor, Bob Wilkins, if you have something you would like to submit.

 The FHC at the Church of Jesus Christ of Latter-day Saints meetinghouse on Whitehall Road in State College is open with limited hours.
 Official hours are Tuesday mornings from 10 am to noon (by appointment only) and Wednesday evenings from 5pm to 8:30.
 If you wish to make an appointment to come on Tuesday or at another time, please contact Martha Taylor.
 See the top of this page for information about closures due to COVID-19.

 Microfilms already in our possession are available to view.
 Premium websites, such as Ancestry.com, and restricted digitized records are now accessible.